Ronan83/Project0-Getting-Started/README.md

 ### Part 2.1.5: Nsight Compute

-Skipped per instructor announcement regarding the known issue with `cuda-gl-check`.
+Attempted but blocked by `ERR_NVGPUCTRPERM` — no admin rights on the SIGLAB machine to enable GPU performance counters.
+Skipped per instructor announcement.

 ### Part 2.2: WebGL